 Finding Out What Your Phone Is Worth

-To get an idea for what your phone is worth I suggest doing the following:
+To get an idea of what your phone is worth I suggest doing the following:

-- Get price quotes on several smartphone buying sites: Try getting a price quote on a bunch of sites to see what kind of offers they'll give you on your phone.
-If you only want to do a few, I suggest established sites like Gazelle, SellShark.com, Green Buyback, MaxBack or BuyBack World.
+- Get price quotes on several smartphone buying sites: Try getting a price quote on a bunch of sites to see what kind of offers they’ll give you on your phone.
+If you only want to do a few, I suggest established sites like Gazelle, SellShark.com, Decluttr, Green Buyback, Buyback Boss or BuyBack World.

 Do your research, and you’ll likely come out with a nice chunk of change to help pay for your new phone.
 Good luck!

 Just Sold Your Old Phone, But Need New Service?

 If you’re selling your phone and looking for a new mobile provider, there are a ton of great low-cost providers out there.
 Here are some of the best that I’ve found:

 |Moble Virtual Network Operator (MVNO)||Mobile Network||Minimum Plan Price||Free Tethering||Review|

 |Gen Mobile||Sprint||$5 (Unlimited Text - No Talk, No Data) $10 (300 Min Talk & Unlimited Text - 1GB Data) Discounts if prepaid for 3 months.||Yes||Review|

 |Tello||Sprint||$5 (100 Min Talk & Unlimited Text - No Data)||Yes||Review|